 Why Ski Poles?

 As a kid, we used to just say: “poles are poles.”
 But whether you’re into splitboarding, alpine touring, or just skiing laps at the resort, it actually makes a massive difference to have the right pole for the job.
-Budget is one consideration, but the reality is that poles are something you actually touch and swing with every move.
-So getting the weight and performance dialed can turn up the enjoyment factor significantly.
+While budget is a consideration, the reality is that poles are something you actually touch and swing with every move.
+Getting the weight and performance dialed can turn up the enjoyment factor significantly.
 Most poles can do double-duty, whether it’s touring or resort skiing.
-But most of us either log more hours at the resort, or more hours touring in pre-dawn hours.
+But most skiers have general tendencies to spend more time in on place or another, whether that be at the resort or touring.
 A different focus in your skiing will lead you to select a different pole as your primary.
-We’ve completely destroyed some adjustable touring poles when skiing in-bounds.
-And we’ve fumbled with non-adjustable fixed-length ski poles in the backcountry.
-Neither situation is ideal, so let’s talk through why you might weigh one option more than another.
+We’ve completely destroyed some adjustable touring poles when skiing in-bounds, and we’ve fumbled with non-adjustable fixed-length ski poles in the backcountry.
+Neither situation is ideal, so let’s talk through why you might select one option over another.

-To choose the right length ski pole, you typically want to first get into the right range of size for your height.
+To choose the right length ski pole, you typically want to first get into the right range of size based on your height.

-Then, find something that positions your body in a neutral stance: not too tall, and not too short.
-For most people, this means that while holding the pole when you are standing in your ski boots, and the pole is vertical, your elbow should be at about a 90-degree angle.
-However, many prefer to have a pole just an inch or so shorter than that in order to position their body forward more.
-For someone about 5’ 9” to 6’ tall that usually means a 120cm pole length; for shorter than 5’ 9” you’ll want to consider 115cm or shorter.
-For those above 6’ tall, you’ll probably want to bump about two more inches up in length (to about 125cm).
+Then, find something that positions your body in a neutral stance: not too tall or short.
+For most people, this means that while holding the pole when you are standing in your ski boots and the pole is vertical, your elbow should be at about a 90-degree angle.
+However, many prefer to have a pole just an inch or so shorter than that in order to position their body forward.
+For someone about 5’ 9” to 6’ tall that usually means a 120cm pole length; for any shorter than 5’ 9” you’ll want to consider 115cm or lower.
+For those above 6’ tall, you’ll probably want to bump about two more inches up in length (to approximately 125cm).
 You almost never would want your poles to be longer than that.
-The only scenario you might want a slightly longer pole is if you are doing a trek with a prolonged downward-sloping section.
+The only scenario in which you may want a slightly longer pole is if you are doing a trek with a prolonged downward-sloping section.
 But in that case you’ll definitely want an adjustable pole, since once you’ve completed that section you’ll want to bring them back to a natural length.
 For someone about 5’ 9” to 6’ tall that usually means a 120cm pole length; for shorter than 5’ 9” you’ll want to consider 115cm or shorter.
 For those above 6’ tall, you’ll probably want to bump about two more inches up in length (to about 125cm).
 You almost never would want your poles to be longer than that.
 The only scenario you might want a slightly longer pole is if you are doing a trek with a prolonged downward-sloping section.
 But in that case you’ll definitely want an adjustable pole, since once you’ve completed that section you’ll want to bring them back to a natural length.

 First, let’s look at the benefits of fixed-length poles.